AdobeDocs/experience-manager-forms-cloud-service.en/help/custom-submit-action-form.md

 An adaptive form provides multiple submit actions out-of-the-box (OOTB).
 A submit action specifies details of the actions to be performed on the data collected via the adaptive form.
 For example, sending data on an email.

-You can create a custom submit action to add functionality not included in [out-of-the-box submit actions](https://docs.adobe.com/content/help/en/experience-manager-65/forms/adaptive-forms-basic-authoring/configuring-submit-actions.html) or not supported via a single OOTB submit action..
-For example, submitting data to a workflow, saving the data on a data store,  sending email notification to the person submitting the form, and sending an email to person resposible for processing the submitted form for approvals and rejections through a single submit action.
+You can create a custom submit action to add functionality not included in [out-of-the-box submit actions](https://docs.adobe.com/content/help/en/experience-manager-65/forms/adaptive-forms-basic-authoring/configuring-submit-actions.html) or not supported via a single OOTB submit action.
+For example, submitting data to a workflow, saving the data on a data store,  sending email notification to the person submitting the form, and sending an email to person responsible for processing the submitted form for approvals and rejections through a single submit action.

 ## XML data format {#xml-data-format}